wheresronald0/Seinfeld-Simon/psuedoCode.md

     - if win, advance to the next round
   - if not alert you suck

+- start next round
+  - call function that starts the number generator again
+  - clear both arrays
+  - iterate to that the number genrator run++
+  - maybey a timer countdown?

 * numbers are generated with a random number generator function (#1-4) -# generator stors the number in a blank array
   --> # output triggers the "tile highlight" function